 Our What Works for Health database has over 400 evidence-informed policies and programs to make a difference in your community.
-On February 25, 2021, our What Works for Health analysts updated the database and you can now find new studies, implementation examples, and resources for the twelve strategies below:
+On February 25, 2021, our What Works for Health analysts updated the database and you can now find new studies, implementation examples, and resources for the eight strategies below:

 Make sure to check out these policies and programs that work!

 New to What Works for Health?
 You can learn more about using What Works for Health here.